Want the latest and greatest iPhone? Sell your old one to help you buy the new!

 What if I want to sell to a family member or friend?

 The same general rules apply.
-You can always offer a friends and family discount if you feel like it, but making sure the device is in the best condition possible, and everyone is being treated fairly, is the best way to make sure everyone wins and no one leaves with hard feelings.
+Provided you don't just want to give it to them free and clear, you can always offer a friends and family discount if you feel like it, but making sure the device is in the best condition possible, and everyone is being treated fairly, is the best way to make sure everyone wins and no one leaves with hard feelings.

 Wait, don't stop writing, I have more questions!

 We're not going anywhere!
 If you have additional questions about selling your old iPhone, leave them in the comments below.
-Also check out our iPhone 6s forums where you can get lots of great advice from people who've been buying and selling iPhones for years.
-You can also check out our Marketplace forum if you want to work something out with another member!
+Also check out our iPhone forums where you can get lots of great advice from people who've been buying and selling iPhones for years.

 And, when you've sold, be sure to tell us what you did and how it worked out!